 Remember, remember, the 30th of November.
 It’s the deadline for using HubSpot API keys — after the 30th, businesses will need a different solution for authenticating and authorising apps and custom integrations.

 As a part of HubSpot’s continuous efforts to boost cybersecurity and protect customer data, HubSpot is phasing out API keys.
 We explore what all this means for non-technical readers.
-But first, here’s a summary of who this affects and how organizations can adapt to this change:
+But first, here’s a summary of who this affects and how organisations can adapt to this change:

 HubSpot is removing API keys — who does this impact?

-Any HubSpot account utilizing custom integrations might be affected by this change.
+Any HubSpot account utilising custom integrations might be affected by this change.
 This is because API keys are in common usage as there are only a few methods used to authenticate HubSpot apps and custom integrations, and API keys are the quickest and easiest to set up of the available methods.